 - For cities facing long-term vacancies (like many Midwestern cities facing loss of industry) the best solution might be an aggressive program like that in Wilmington, Delaware, which imposes severely escalating fines for every year a property remains vacant.

 - Even better, many cities are adopting a combination of these approaches—targeting both longterm properties and those recently in foreclosure.

 Of course, once any law is passed, the key to success is aggressive enforcement.

 For a database of VPR ordinances, check out Safeguard Properties or Mortgage Contracting Services.
 But be aware that both these websites are associated with the mortgage industry, which is generally opposed to vacant property registration (calling the requirements unreasonable).

 I will do a future post on electronic registries, such as the Federal Property Registration Corporation and Mortgage Electronic Registration Systems (MERS), and their potential pitfalls (especially MERS).
 For now, I wanted to lay out the basics.
 To see more, check out my article Vacant Property Registration Ordinances, 39 Real Est. L.J.
-6 (2010), or go to this website’s resource page for vacant property registration.
+6 (2010), or go to the resource page for vacant property registration.